 Cash outflow amounted to CHF 218.4 million.
 CHF 1.8 million is related to purchases of property, plant and equipment that were acquired in the prior period.
-During fiscal year 2018/19, a Group finance operational excellence project aimed at harmonization and automation was conducted that resulted in reclassifications within "Property, plant and equipment" and "Intangible assets" categories.
-The net book value of CHF -7.5 million was transferred from "Property, plant and equipment" to "Intangible assets".

 The Group periodically reviews the remaining useful lives of assets recognized in "Property, plant and equipment".